minjilee-purdue/minjilee-purdue.github.io/README.md

 ## <a id="About Me"></a>About Me

 As my name suggests, I am originally from Seoul, South Korea, and I lived in Japan for a while.
-When I was a senior undergraduate student, I had the chance to visit Purdue University as a visiting scholar in the AI team.
-After graduating with my bachelor's degree, I decided to return to Purdue as a graduate student.
+As a senior undergraduate student, I had the privilege of visiting Purdue University as part of a visiting scholar group.
+The experience left a lasting impression, and I was thrilled to return to Purdue after receiving an offer, largely due to the outstanding teamwork.

 My master's thesis focused on designing a zipper robot integrated with a machine learning algorithm to determine the optimal threshold using sensor data collected from people with physical disabilities.
 The algorithm leveraged the data to enhance the robot's performance and adaptability, providing a more efficient and user-friendly experience for individuals with varying levels of physical ability.

 ## <a id="Projects"></a>Projects